zibler/blog/2021-02/colemak.md

 Today is the first day of week number six.
 Not a whole lot to report in terms of the types of exercises I am doing or anything like that.
 Today I did do some typing, not as much as I would normally do, and my fingers felt a bit more relaxed and "normal" in a way.
 I think this is a good sign that things are starting to "click".
 I cannot listen and type still, but I think that will come with time.
 I can certainly write at a much better speed now which is refreshing.
 Pressing on...

+I continue with my journey through this sea of keys.
+Today my typing felt fluid.
+It did not last all day, but it felt right most of the morning at least.
+This brings me hope that one of this days it will all just click.
+I am still practicing on monkeytype.com, mainly using the quote tests.
+My speed feels pretty good and it has been oscillating between 50 wpm and 55 wpm with an accuracy of around 97%.
+To me the ultimate test will be to be able to type as I listen to somebody speak and capture nearly everything they say.
+That's when I'll know I managed to switch successfully.

 and if you are wondering....yes...I wrote this with colemak